duolingo/minject/docs/dependency_injection.md

 # Dependency Injection

-In this guide, you can learn about dependency injection and the `duoling_base.registry` module.
+In this guide, you can learn about dependency injection and the `minject` package.

 To see a working example of `minject`, see the [Quick Start](#quick-start) section.